mholt/caddy-l4/README.md

 ## Writing config

-Since this app does not support Caddyfile (yet?), you will have to use Caddy's native JSON format to configure it.
+This app supports Caddyfile, but you may also use Caddy's native JSON format to configure it.
 I highly recommend [this caddy-json-schema plugin by @abiosoft](https://github.com/abiosoft/caddy-json-schema) which can give you auto-complete and documentation right in your editor as you write your config!

 See below for some examples to help you get started.